yugabyte/yugabyte-db/docs/content/latest/yedis/develop/client-drivers/yedis/csharp.md

 This tutorial assumes that you have:

 - installed YugabyteDB, created a universe, and are able to interact with it using the Redis shell.
-If not, please follow these steps in the [quick start guide](../../../quick-start).
+If not, follow the steps in [Quick start](../../../../quick-start).
-- installed Visual Studio
+- installed Visual Studio.

 ## Write a HelloWorld C# application